-I found this new version of Kajabi to be quite easy to use (this version was released in 2016.)
+I found Kajabi to be quite easy to use.
 There’s a great dashboard on the homepage of the admin area with stats and the latest news from the Kajabi team.

 I was also able to dive in and figure out how to use the app without checking the documentation help site, which is a good sign that this app is easy to use.
 If you have a general familiarity with how this kind of software works, you’d likely find Kajabi very easy to learn.

 There’s a lot to love about Kajabi (a lot), but with most of the available themes, it falls a bit short in the non-member, marketing/blog website department, but only because there are only 11 available themes to choose from.

 Kajabi is aiming to be an “all-in-one” software solution, meaning, you can take care of everything you need to take care of for your online technology in one app.

 The part of Kajabi that’s designed to create your online marketing website (such as your homepage, about page, blog, contact page, and any other static pages of your site) is a tiny bit lacking in functionality compared to a self-hosted WordPress site built with, say, the Divi theme, which is an incredibly flexible, powerful website design tool for WordPress.

 There are, however, some great things about the website design and editing tools in Kajabi, so let me take you through that section of it now.

-There are currently ten available themes to start with for the design of your marketing website.
+There are currently 11 available themes to start with for the design of your marketing website.

-The themes that are available are nice looking and easy to customize, but if you don’t like the general design style they use, which tends to be more modern and minimal, you might find the lack of choices a bit limiting.
+The themes that are available are beautiful and easy to customize, but if you don’t like the general design style they use, which tends to be more modern and minimal, you might find the lack of choices a bit limiting.

 Here are the things I love about the theme design and editing features built into Kajabi’s website builder toolset: